sam-terry/Lab-4/README.md

+# Samuel Terry
 # Lab-4
-Practice with version control using GitHub
+# Practice with version control using GitHub